-Current status: The Met Fifth Avenue and Met Cloisters are open to the public, Thursday to Monday.
-Timed tickets may be required for entry.
-To plan your visit, click here.
+Current status: The Metropolitan Museum Fifth Avenue and Met Cloisters are open to the public with reserved tickets.
+Timed tickets are required for entry.
+To plan your visit, go to:

 In addition to being the country’s largest art museum, The Metropolitan, or The Met, is the fourth most-visited art museum in the world.
 Its permanent collection contains over two million works, including art from classical antiquity and ancient Egypt, paintings and sculptures from nearly all the European masters, and an extensive collection of American and modern art.
 The Met also has an extensive collection of African, Asian, Oceanian, Byzantine, and Islamic art.

 Online resources at The Met

 A good place to start an online exploration of the Met is the museum’s Art at Home web page at:

 From here you can take virtual tours of featured exhibits, explore the history of art through the Met’s collection, and access blogs, lectures, classic films, concerts, art books, artist profiles, and virtual events.
 The Met 360° Project features a series of short videos that take you on an immersive, 360° tour of the museum’s most iconic spaces.

 Online visitors can also listen to and share audio tracks from the Met’s Audio Guide web page.
 The page contains more than 3,000 recordings prepared for Met exhibitions and thousands of artworks in the galleries.